ZhiwenLiu99/lomas-tutorial/docs/source/tutorial.rst

 Tutorial
 ========
 This guide can help you start with Lomas.
-For more detailed examples, see the `examples <https://github.com/ZhiwenLiu99/lomas-tutorial/tree/main/tests>`_ directory of the Lomas `GitHub <https://github.com/ZhiwenLiu99/lomas-tutorial/>`_.
-It is recommended that you both read this guide and then look at the basic GitHub examples to learn how to use Lomas.
+For more detailed examples, see the Lomas repository on `GitHub <https://github.com/ZhiwenLiu99/lomas-tutorial/>`_.
+The following codes are the basic Python examples to show how to use
+Lomas.

 .. code-block:: python